Jaaneey/intro-to-counting/README.md

 | Two Pair | Exactly two pairs of cards have the same value | A&clubs;, A&hearts;, 6&diams;, 6&clubs;, J&spades; |
 | One Pair | Exactly two cards have the same value | 2&diams;, 2&clubs;, 7&diams;, 8&spades;, Q&clubs; |

+Supposed you're asked with determining in how many ways one could obtain each of these hands.
+There are a few ways you could go about this task:

+1. Programatically, deterministic:
+2. Programatically, probabalistic:
+3. Mathematically!

+**EXERCISES**

 ### Resources